 Quorum at Federal Council meetings shall be a majority of voting members then in office, and if quorum drops below six (6) voting members, a General Meeting shall occur within six months.

 All decisions of Federal Council shall be by a majority of vote of those present and voting, except as may be specifically stated elsewhere in the Constitution or Bylaws.

-All Article 9.1members of Federal Council may vote, except the President who may vote to break a tie, and the Executive Director who shall not vote, but who shall have a voice.
+All members of Federal Council listed in Article 9.1of the Constitution may vote, except the President who may only vote to break a tie, and the Executive Director who shall not vote, but who shall have a voice.